sheldonnnn007/ML_Predict_Cancer_Mortality_Rates/README.md

 ## Results

-The results of the project will include the best performing regression model, important features identified by the Lasso and Random Forest models, and the performance comparison between the models.
+The results of the project will include the best performing regression model, important features, and the performance comparison between the models.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://chat.openai.com/LICENSE) file for more information.